mycrl/turn-rs/README.md

 <br/>
 <br/>

 Mysticeti is a WebRTC server solution implemented using Rust and supports the SFU/MCU model.
 Compared with other ongoing projects, the current project prioritizes WebRTC one-to-many live broadcasting, but this does not mean that the project will give up peer-to-peer two-way dialogue.
-Our ultimate goal is commercial level, intercontinental cluster, low latency, high throughput, high performance, high reliability, rich peripheral interfaces.

 ## Table of contents